Ready for some summer fun? A guide to what’s safe as COVID-19 lingers

-- Going to an outdoor concert: The Hollywood Bowl is reopening after the pandemic forced its closure in 2020 for the first time in its 98-year history.
-Tickets for the landmark venue’s summer concert season go on sale June 1.
-Capacity will be limited, masks are required and there will be separate seating options for vaccinated and unvaccinated guests.
+- Going to an outdoor concert: The Hollywood Bowl has reopened after the pandemic forced its closure in 2020 for the first time in its 98-year history.
+Capacity was lifted in July, masks are required and there will be separate seating options for vaccinated and unvaccinated guests.
 Several summer music festivals are planned across California.
 These events, though outside, can present some infection risk, Dr. de St. Maurice says.
 “If you’re vaccinated and with a small group of people, the CDC says that’s OK,” she says.
 “But if you have a large group of people who are crowded together then the risk may be higher.”

 - Traveling by airplane: “There’s always variation in risk,” says Dr. de St. Maurice, including one’s vaccination status, the amount of time spent at the airport in crowded lines or on the tarmac breathing recirculated air, the airline’s mask requirements and how crowded the flight is.
 “There’s good data demonstrating that leaving the middle seat open really reduces risk of transmission,” she says.
 “If you’re traveling with your family, you could fill a row on the plane, potentially, and that would reduce your risk.
 So it depends on multiple factors.”
 The other factor to consider is the rate of transmission of COVID-19 at your destination.
 The Transportation Security Administration extended its mask mandate -- requiring their use in airports, on commercial aircraft and on bus and rail systems – through Sept.
 13.

 - Attending a county fair: The OC Fair, with its carnival games and array of fried snacks, is set to be held July 16 to Aug.
-15. Organizers say masks will be required, capacity will be limited and tickets must be purchased in advance.
+15. Organizers say masks will be required inside buildings, for the unvaccinated, and tickets must be purchased in advance.
 “It’s probably low-risk if it’s outdoors,” Dr. de St. Maurice says.
 “If you're worried because some of your children aren’t vaccinated or family members may have risk factors, then try to go at times when it's less crowded.
 Definitely make sure, regardless, that you are all wearing masks and that you bring hand sanitizer for when you are eating.
 And if you are eating, try to stay away from crowds while doing it.”
-Plans for the L.A.
-County Fair are yet to be finalized.
+The L.A.
+County Fair will resume in May 2022.